-Method 3: Run the network commands
+Solution 3: Run the Network Commands

 After applying the network troubleshooter, try to execute the network commands given below.
 It is observed that the combination of running these two things i.e. network troubleshooter and network commands will get rid of this issue.

 - Reset the TCP/IP stack.

 - Flush and reset the DNS client resolver cache.